Alken & Venn

 The Old Iron King amassed a great age via the divine protection of iron.
 That power was used to freely transform solid iron as if it was the creation of life.

-The ironclad soldiers are iron golems the Old Iron King crafted with iron for the soul’s frame.
+The ironclad soldiers are golems the king crafted with iron for the soul’s frame.
 Such heavy iron soldiers are a huge step up from the puppets of Belfry Sol and make for a far more formidable opponent than your common soldier, but they weren’t even the end goal.
-As we explore Brume Tower, we see chains raising and lowering frames of the old knight golems created by Heide.
-The Iron King had apparently been attempting to recreate the ancient country’s mighty puppets.
-A corpse found in the Harvest Valley also carries their pike and great shield, reaffirming this implication of prior research.
-This explains why the Full Moon Sickles used by Alken Undead of the Huntsman’s Copse are made with bradden steel, a metal derived from Heide’s similarly special alloy — it also proves that Drangleic wasn’t the first to try reverse-engineering that mysterious metal.
-That said, the lack of active Heide golems in Alken lands and bradden steel in Alken wares suggests that they had only just started manufacturing them when the ironworks halted production completely.
+As we explore Brume Tower, we see chains raising and lowering frames of Heide’s old knight golems.
+The Iron King had seemingly been attempting to recreate the ancient country’s mighty puppets.
+A corpse found in Harvest Valley also carries their pike and great shield, reaffirming this implication of prior research.
+This explains why the Full Moon Sickles wielded by certain Undead associated with Alken are made with bradden steel — it also proves that Drangleic wasn’t the first to try reverse-engineering Heide’s special alloy.
+That said, the lack of active Heide golems in Alken lands and bradden steel in Alken wares insinuates that they had only just started manufacturing them when the ironworks halted production completely.

 Whatever the case, these huge strides in technology and territory show just how major the massive iron reserves really were.
 But even that paled in comparison to their economic impact.
 Any country that mined such a huge supply of iron would see its price plummet within its borders.
 Production of not just military wares but general products would become dirt cheap, and the rest of the surplus would be used to make the country a major exporter.
-And since Alken’s royal family personally owned these iron mines and factories, it reaped all the rewards of these sales.
-In one fell swoop, the Iron King stimulated his country’s economy, expanded its border, acquired the means to defend his assets, forced the dependency of his holdings’ governing nobles, and amassed a swift and tidy fortune.
+And since these iron mines and factories were royal-owned, it reaped all the rewards of these sales.
+In one fell swoop, the Iron King stimulated his country’s economy, expanded its border, acquired the means to defend his assets, forced his governing nobles into dependency, and amassed a tidy fortune.
 This was the political calculation behind a weak king invading Venn, and Alonne was invaluable in this effort whether his contribution was drilling, apprising, fighting, or strategizing.
 And it all paved the way for a golden age built on iron — so much iron that excess amounts were used in the various doors, keys, and ornaments created during his reign.

 Drown in Decadence